Case study: Jade’s Story

 Jade was removed from the care of her parents at a young age and moved between a variety of different placements before at the time of referral living with her aunt.
 It was this placement that was at risk of breaking down due to her aggressive and abusive behaviour.
-In addition, this web Jade was not engaging well at school or with other services including around her physical and sexual health.
+In addition, Jade was not engaging well at school or with other services including around her physical and sexual health.

-Includem supported Jade to deal with attachment issues, generic caused by early trauma which were expressed in sexually risk-taking bahaviour.
-She frequently absconded and went missing for significant periods of time, page putting her at risk of sexual exploitation.
+Includem supported Jade to deal with attachment issues, caused by early trauma which were expressed in sexually risk-taking bahaviour.
+She frequently absconded and went missing for significant periods of time, putting her at risk of sexual exploitation.
 Jade used alcohol excessively and posed a range of risks to herself and others.

 Through our work with Jade, we supported her at times of most risk – often at weekends and late evenings.
 We used these contacts to carry out focused work on education and training, managing emotions and recognising the impact that her behaviour was having on her well being.